PROSPECTUS & CONDITIONS OF AWARD

 in Allied Health Sciences

 1.1 The Sir Robert Menzies Memorial Foundation offers one or more scholarships each year for full‐time postgraduate research in one of the allied health sciences.
-Each award is tenable for up to two years at an Australian tertiary institution with facilities for posgraduate research.
-Graduates in evidence‐based disciplines such as clinical psychology, nutrition, nursing, occupational therapy, physiotherapy and speech pathology, are encouraged to apply.
-Applications from graduates of other allied health disciplines pursuing a PhD in that field will also be considered.
+Each award is tenable for up to two years at an Australian tertiary institution with facilities for postgraduate research.
+Graduates in evidence‐based disciplines are encouraged to apply.
+Projects in laboratory sciences will not be supported.

 2.1 Scholarships are open to persons who are working as full‐time students in a research only PhD program which is likely to be completed during the two year tenure of the scholarship.
 The applicant will usually have completed the first stage of the PhD project.